 Grade Description Quality Points

-А Excellent 4
+Α Excellent 4

 В Good 3

+Grade Description Quality Points

 С Average 2

 D Poor 1

 F Failure 0

-Developmental Courses (Numbered 010 to 099) (These grades do not compute in the GPA) Р Pass - Student has mastered course competencies.
+Developmental Courses (Numbered 010 to 099) (These grades do not compute in the GPA)

+Grade Description Р Pass - Student has mastered course competencies.
 R Re-Enroll - Student has mastered some course competencies but not all.
 Student must re-enroll to master remaining competencies.

-(1 Other Grades (These grades do not compute in the GPA) AU Audit - Credit hours do not count in the computation of grade point average; all audited courses are automatically assigned the grade of "AU."
+Other Grades (These grades do not compute in the GPA)

+Grade Description AU Audit - Credit hours do not count in the computation of grade point average; all audited courses are automatically assigned the grade of "AU".
 CR Credit by Proficiency Exam - Counts as hours earned for program completion but is not included in the computation of grade point average.
-EA Excessive Absenteeism - Assigned by the instructor when the student fails to withdraw by the withdrawal deadline and the student's last date of attendance or participation occurs before the withdrawal deadline. ı Incomplete - See Below.
-NS No Show - Indicates that the student registered for the course but never entered the class by the census date in the course.
-Credit hours do not count in the computation of grade point average.
-No refund will be issued.
-TR or XT Transfer Credit - Counts as hours earned for graduation but is not included in the computation of grade point average.
-W Official Withdrawal - The grade of "W" is given when a student officially withdraws from a course after the Census Date.
+I Incomplete.
+See Below TR or XT Transfer Credit - Counts as hours earned for graduation but is not included in the computation of grade point average.
+W Official Withdrawal- The grade of "W" is given when a student officially withdraws from a course.
 Credit hours attempted do not count in the computation of grade point average.